Generation of wave turbulence in dipolar gases driven across their phase transitions

-\paragraph*{\textit {Density profiles and direct energy cascade.}} We initialize the dipolar condensate at $a_i=89~a_0$, where a SS state emerges.
-In quasi-2D geometries, such a state is typically characterized by spontaneously formed density peaks (droplets) arranged in a hexagonal structure on top of a SF background [Fig. \ref{Fig:Density_profiles}(a)]~\cite{bland_two-dimensional_2022,Baillie_droplet_2018}.
+\textbf {Density profiles and direct energy cascade.} Initially, we fix $a_{\text{i}}=89~a_0$ where a SS emerges.
+In quasi-2D geometries, such a state is typically characterized by spontaneously formed density peaks (droplets) arranged in a hexagonal structure on top of a SF background [Fig. \ref{Fig:Density_profiles}(a)]~\cite{Bland2022a,Baillie_droplet_2018}.

-Setting $a_f=98~a_0$, which represents a SF state at the ground state level, the dipolar gas is consecutively periodically driven across the SS-to-SF phase transition.
-During the early stages of the evolution the initial hexagonal crystal symmetry is gradually broken, as evidenced by the densities depicted in Fig.~\ref{Fig:Density_profiles}(b),(c).
+Setting $a_{\text{f}}=98~a_0$, representing a SF state at the ground state level, the dipolar gas is consecutively periodically driven across the SS-to-SF phase transition in a continuous manner.
+During the early dynamics the initial hexagonal crystal symmetry is gradually broken, as evidenced by the densities depicted in Fig.~\ref{Fig:Density_profiles}(b),(c), pertaining to $\omega_{\text{d}}/(2\pi) = 127 ~ \rm{Hz}$.
+This behavior is also reflected in the energy contribution of the first-order beyond mean-field correction term, which progressively becomes less important than the other energy terms as the crystals melt.
 Instead, high density peaks start to distribute randomly and the SF background becomes substantially perturbed.
-In the process, a collective motion of the entire gas occurs, while a small number of defects in the form of vortex dipoles builds upon the SF background which annihilate or drift out of the condensate.
-The aforementioned density perturbation proliferates in the course of the evolution [Fig. \ref{Fig:Density_profiles}(d),(e)], rendering the background distribution similar to that of a non-dipolar SF experiencing wave turbulence~\cite{Galka_emergence_2022,Zhu_direct_2023}.
+Meanwhile, a collective motion of the gas occurs, while a small number of defects in the form of vortex dipoles builds upon the SF background which annihilate or drift out of the condensate.
+The aforementioned density perturbation proliferates during the evolution [Fig. \ref{Fig:Density_profiles}(d),(e)], rendering the background distribution similar to that of a non-dipolar SF experiencing wave turbulence~\cite{Galka_emergence_2022,Zhu_direct_2023}.